 All 2017 Breakfast Series feature a continental breakfast and will be held at the Grove Hotel in Downtown Boise, 245 S. Capitol Boulevard.

 Breakfast begins at 8 a.m., followed by a panel discussion from 8:30 to 10 a.m.

 The panels are moderated by an attorney from Holland and Hart and are recorded for review and publication.

-At the Idaho Business Review’s June 6 breakfast series, a panel of retail experts will discuss these topics and more.
-The event begins with breakfast and networking at 8 amand ends promptly at 10 am.
+At the Idaho Business Review’s August 1 breakfast series, a panel of experts will share their stories about tackling regulatory burdens as small business owners and as consultants, and will offer advice for streamlining the process.
+The event begins with breakfast and networking at 8 am and ends promptly at 10 am.